Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Identifying optimal Bayesian stopping and reconstructing agent costs

-The NIAS (No Improving Action Switches) and NIAC (No Improving Action Cycles) inequalities are defined in (\ref{eqn:NIAS_def}), (\ref{eqn:NIAC_def}) below, and are convex in the stopping cost $\utilityagent{\agent},\agent\in\agentset$. {\em 3.} \underline{Reconstruction of costs}: \\ {\em (a).} The set-valued IRL estimate of the stopping costs the Bayesian stopping agent incurs in the $\numagents$ environments is the set of all feasible solutions to the NIAS and NIAC inequalities. {\em (b).} For a feasible set of stopping costs $\{\utilitysymbolagent{\agent},\agent\in\agentset\}$, the set-valued IRL estimate of the expected cumulative continue costs $\{\sumruncostagent{\agent},\agent\in\agentset\}$ is the set of all feasible solutions to the following linear (in $\{\sumruncostagent{\agent},\agent\in\agentset\}$) inequalities:
+The NIAS (No Improving Action Switches) and NIAC (No Improving Action Cycles) inequalities are defined in (\ref{eqn:NIAS_def}), (\ref{eqn:NIAC_def}) below, and are convex in the stopping cost $\utilityagent{\agent},\agent\in\agentset$. {\em 3.} \underline{Reconstruction of costs}:\\ {\em (a)} \blue{If the inverse learner knows the agent's expected continue cost $\sumruncostagent{\agent}$ for all environments $\agent$, the set-valued IRL estimate of the agent's stopping costs is the set of all feasible costs $\{\utilityagent{\agent},\agent\in\agentset\}$ that satisfy the NIAS~\eqref{eqn:NIAS_thrm_CD}, NIAC~\eqref{eqn:NIAC_thrm_CD} and SUMCOST inequalities below:}